h4rm0n1c/NetTTS/docs/winetricks.md

 - `--flextalk-url <URL>` – Override the FlexTalk voice archive download (defaults to the `flextalk.zip` stored in this repo).

-The script forces `WINEARCH=win32` when the prefix is first created, installs the Windows XP compatibility layer, and pulls in both `vcrun6` and `mfc42` via winetricks.
+The script forces `WINEARCH=win32` when the prefix is first created, installs the Windows XP compatibility layer, and pulls in
+`vcrun6`, `mfc42`, and `riched20` via winetricks.
 It then downloads the SAPI 4.0 runtime and FlexTalk installers (or uses the local paths you supplied), feeds them to Wine, and finally grabs the `v0.95c` NetTTS release zip (unless overridden) before copying the extracted executable into `C:\nettts` inside the prefix.
 FlexTalk ships as a 1997-era InstallShield 5 package, so the helper copies the recorded `third_party/Dependencies/flextalk_setup.iss` (captured from a `/r` run under Wine) beside `setup.exe`